david-vinje/Advent-of-Code/README.md

 # Advent-of-Code
-My solutions to the Advent of Code calenders:
+My solutions to the Advent of Code caledars:

 https://adventofcode.com/2022/events